 Drought-tolerant, native small trees such as Desert Willow (Chilopsis linearis) serve as excellent specimen small trees for any landscape.
 Flowering species are available in a variety of color and provide easy-care sources of nectar and pollen for native birds and insects.

 Native vines, such as Coral Honeysuckle (Lonicera sempervirens) provide interest and color year-round.
 Others, such as Passionvine, are important larval host plants and most provide sources of pollen and nectar for native birds and insects.

 Hardy Yuccas, Agaves and Nolinas create bold, architectural statements in landscapes and containers.
 Recent hybrids offer a broader color palette and interesting variegations, as well, making them tough, versatile elements of garden design.

 No garden is complete without the subtle textures offered by native grasses.
 Whether it’s the ultra-silky Mexican Feather Grass (Nassella tenuissima) or a bold, upright clump of Switchgrass (Panicum virgatum), the extensive array of Texas native grasses offers something for every garden.

-Tough, native shrubs that bloom aren’t only for sunny spots.
+Tough, native perennials that bloom aren’t only for sunny spots.
 Shade-tolerant species like Turk’s Cap (Malvaviscus drummondii) provide important nectar for native hummingbirds and insects.